Project Management for Non-Project Managers

 Defining the Project

-The definition phase is often where the project manager is most heavily involved and we look at a structured approach for creating a project plan that will include scope, time and resource requirements.
+The definition phase is often where the project manager is heavily involved and we look at a structured approach for creating a project plan that will include scope, time and resource requirements.
 We briefly discuss quality management before focusing on the identification, analysis and mitigation of risks.

 Implementing the Project